mapbox/wikimama/README.md

 #### match.py

 Take OSM features and wikidata features and uses distance as well as fuzzy name matching to predict potential matches and generates a CSV for manual review.

+One can also use the above three scripts in a standalone manner.

+#### query.js

+For querying wikidata, use the following command.
+It will generate city_name_wiki.csv.
+`node query.js wikidata city_name wikidata_id radius`

+For querying overpass, use the following command.
+It will generate city_name_osm.csv.
+`node query.js overpass city_name longitude latitude radius`

+For creating match between osm csv and wiki csv, use the following command.
+`python match.py osmCSV wikiCSV Threshold distance`